Cape Town (South Africa) | Hoedspruit (South Africa) | Johannesburg (South Africa) | Kruger National Park (South Africa)

 Max.
 22, avg.
 16.

 Your G for Good Moment: !Khwa ttu San Culture and Education Centre, YzerfonteinYour G for Good Moment: Shabalala Interpretation of Culture Centre Visit, HazyviewYour Welcome Moment: Welcome Moment - Meet Your Expedition Leader and Group, Cape TownSignature Moment: !Khwa ttu San Cultural Experience, YzerfonteinYour Foodie Moment: Interactive Cape Malay Cooking Class & Neighbourhood Walk, Cape TownSignature Moment: Private Tour & Talk at the Nelson Mandela Foundation, Johannesburg.
 Arrival transfer.
 Private wine tasting at Groote Post Wine Estate.
 Table Mountain Aerial Cableway ride to the summit.
 Walking tour of the Bo-Kaap Neighbourhood.
 Guided visit to District Six Museum.
-National Geographic Expert Presentation on Nelson Mandela and Apartheid.
 African Dining Experience at Gold restaurant.
 Guided visit of Cape of Good Hope with a ride on the Flying Dutchman Funicular.
 Visit to the Boulders Penguin Colony Visitor Center.
 Internal flight from Cape Town to Johannesburg.
 Private guided tour of the Apartheid Museum.
-Internal flight from Johannesburg to Hoedspruit.
-High tea and expert presentation.Afternoon safari drive with an EWT conservationist in the Greater Kruger Area.
+Internal flight from Johannesburg to Hoedspruit. .
+Afternoon safari drive with an EWT conservationist in the Greater Kruger Area.
 Morning and afternoon safari drives in the Thornybush Private Game Reserve.
 Kruger National Park Safari Drives.
 Internal flight between Kruger and Johannesburg.
 Departure transfer.
+Engaging Discussions with the National Geographic Expedition Expert throughout.
+Porterage at hotels and when getting on and off of vehicles.
+Tips are included for all activities, meals and porterage, except for your Expedition Leader.
 All transport between destinations and to/from included activities.

 Hotel (5 nts), Lodge (4 nts).